 - Durable against drought

 Much like the Emu Apple, the Emu Berry is also native to Australia.
-The Emu Berry is a tiny berry, two lobed berry with a sweet taste.
+The Emu Berry is a tiny two-lobed berry with a sweet taste.

 It grows on a shrub that is between 1-3 meters tall.